aosabook/500lines/cluster/CHAPTER.rst

 In normal operation, when a node joins the cluster, it expects to find the cluster already running, with at least one node willing to respond to a ``Join`` message.
 But how does the cluster get started?
-An option is for the bootstrap component to decide, after attempting to contact every other node, that it is the first in the cluster.
+One option is for the bootstrap role to determine, after attempting to contact every other node, that it is the first in the cluster.
 But this has two problems.
 First, for a large cluster it means a long wait while each ``Join`` times out.
 More importantly, in the event of a network partition, a new node might be unable to contact any others and start a new cluster.
 When the network heals and that node can communicate with the other nodes, there are two clusters with different decisions for the same slots!

 To avoid this outcome, creating a new cluster is a user-specified operation.
-Exactly one node in the cluster runs the seed component, with the others running bootstrap as usual.
+Exactly one node in the cluster runs the seed role, with the others running bootstrap as usual.
 The seed waits until it has received ``Join`` messages from a majority of its peers, then sends a ``Welcome`` with an initial state for the state machine and an empty set of decisions.
-The seed component then stops itself and starts a bootstrap component to join the newly-seeded cluster.
+The seed role then stops itself and starts a bootstrap role to join the newly-seeded cluster.

 {{{ code_block cluster.py 'class Seed'
 .. code-block:: python

-    class Seed(Component):
+    class Seed(Role):

         def __init__(self, node, initial_state, execute_fn, peers, bootstrap_cls=Bootstrap):
             super(Seed, self).__init__(node)